isabella232/docs-vuepress/docs/manual/05-nodes.md

 ## Nodes tab overview

-Navigate to this page by clicking on the "Nodes" tab in the navigation bar.
+Navigate to this page by clicking on the "Nodes" link in the navigation menu.

 ![Nodes page](~@assets/img/fig0204-a.png)